 - Website: www.bluehost.com

-Let’s find out what the pros and cons are.
+Let's find out what the positives and negatives are.
 Because you should never put all your eggs in one basket and this also applies to buying web hosting.

 I have lost many eggs over the years due to the fact that I didn't do the initial research of a web host and check all the facts.